eliasdarruda/elixir_distributed_test/README.md

 This will distribute the current state evenly across all other nodes and recreate its children for every node that received the new items

-You can call `Dist.ItemsManager.hello(item_id)` passing a generated id from new to see a message from Item GenServer process telling which node is currently responding
+You can generate childs using `Dist.ItemsManager.new 10`, this will generate 10 processes using syn, pg and horde as distributed registry

+You can then call the processes calling a generated id and the module corresponding what you want, example: `Dist.ItemPg.hello 512951` Assuming it was previously created a process with id `512951`

 ## Benchmark results (Using benchee)